slerman12/UnifiedML/README.md

 Careful, without ```replay.save=true``` a replay, whether new or loaded, will be deleted upon terminate, except for the offline classification replays.

+Replays are automatically loaded and saved non-redundantly for classification and [Offline](#offline-rl) mode.

 </details>

 ### Distributed